terasolunaorg/terasoluna-gfw-functionaltest/README.md

   A project that stores classes and configuration files related to the application layer

+- **terasoluna-gfw-functionaltest-web-javaconfig**

+  A project that manages Java-based configuration definitions.

+  It will be a project to be generated as war.

-- **terasoluna-gfw-functionaltest-xmlconfig**
+- **terasoluna-gfw-functionaltest-web-xmlconfig**

-  A project that manages XML-based configuration definitions
+  A project that manages XML-based configuration definitions.

+  It will be a project to be generated as war.